Research group Tilman Schirmer

 How second messengers activate bacteria

 Cyclic di-GMP, a small molecule composed of two nucleotides, acts as a transmitter in the bacterial cell.
-The concentration of this transmitter in the bacterial cell determines whether bacteria become active in the host cells or whether they protect themselves by hiding in biofilms.
-Our research concentrates on the enzymes responsible for the synthesis and breakdown of this transmitter.
+The concentration of the transmitter in the bacterial cell regulates bacterial life-style, in particular the transition from a sessility to mobility.
+Our research focuses on the enzymes responsible for the synthesis and breakdown of this transmitter, and on the down-stream c-di-GMP receptors.
 The spatial structures show how the activity of these enzymes is controlled by extrinsic signals, thus regulating the concentration of the transmitter in the cell.
 Elucidation of the molecular mechanism of this signaling pathway opens new ways for the development of drugs against bacterial pathogens.

 How bacterial proteins disrupt signaling pathways in the host cells